Flash Flood Watch from TUE 1:00 PM CDT until WED 7:00 AM CDT

-Flash Flood Watch from TUE 1:00 PM CDT until WED 7:00 AM CDTNew
+Flash Flood Watch from TUE 1:00 PM CDT until WED 7:00 AM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI